giltayar/ci-build/ops/ci/buildbot/images/buildbot-master-image/README.md

 # buildbot-master
-The docker image for NI's buildbot master
+The docker image for buildbot master

 ## What does it include?
 * based off of the official buildbot-master
 * `master.tag.gz` from `configuration`: it has it because it has a dependency on that package, and the `build` script of this copies it from `node_modules`
 * bash and bash-completion (for troubleshooting)
 * git (because it needs to checkout stuff)